syncfusion-content/winui-docs/winui/Ribbon/Getting-Started.md

 ## Add RibbonGroup ##

-Any number of `RibbonGroup` can be added to the ribbon, and the group allows you to add built-in ribbon items such as `RibbonButton`, `RibbonDropDownButton` and `RibbonSplitButton`, as well as other controls such as checkbox, combobox and radio button etc., can also be added.
+We can group the commands in the ribbon tab using a [RibbonGroup](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonGroup.html) and it allows you to add built-in ribbon items such as [RibbonButton](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonButton.html), [RibbonDropDownButton](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonDropDownButton.html) and [RibbonSplitButton](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonSplitButton.html), as well as other controls such as checkbox, combobox and radio button etc., can also be added.

 {% tabs %}
 {% highlight xaml %}